cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 ### Backwards Compatibility

-ABCI 2.0 is naturally not backwards compatible with prior versions of the Cosmos SDK and Tendermint.
+ABCI 2.0 is naturally not backwards compatible with prior versions of the Cosmos SDK and CometBFT.
 For example, an application that requests `RequestFinalizeBlock` to the same application that does not speak ABCI 2.0 will naturally fail.

 In addition, `BeginBlock`, `DeliverTx` and `EndBlock` will be removed from the